Prince Wolf: Summary

 After she finally climbs the glass mountain, she employs herself as a kitchen maid in the witch's castle, and is ordered to perform difficult tasks.
 The witch orders the princess to beat a piece of white flannel until it turns black.
 She takes it to the stream and the old man offers his help in exchange for her affections.
 She refuses and remains loyal to the wolf prince.
 Despite the refusal, the old man uses his stick to beat the white shirt into a black color.
 Seeing the impossible feat, the troll witch orders her to beat it back into a white color, which she does with the old man's help.

 Next, the princess is tasked with going to Hebbenfeld to fetch a jewel box from the witch's sister and bring it to her daughter's wedding.
 On the way, she cries that she does not know the way to Hebbenfeld, and a young man offers his help in exchange for her affections.
 She thanks his offer, but says she is still loyal to her husband.
 The young man points her to Hebbenfeld, and instructs her to only ask for the box, and refuse any offer of food from the witch.

 She does as told and gets the box.
 The princess is offered a calf's foot by the witch's sister, but hides it in her bosom.
 She leaves the house and, on her way back, wants to take a peek inside the box.
 She opens it and a little bird flies away.
 She laments that there were no jewels inside, but the young man appears and uses his magic to enchant the calf's foot to return to the witch's house and get the jewels.

 Finally, the princess is forced to carry torches during Prince Wolf's wedding to the troll's daughter, after being enchanted to stay still as the torches slowly melt on her hands.
 After the Prince and the troll daughter pass through the door, the princess cries out for her beloved to help her.
 Prince Wolf seizes the torches from his true wife's hands and puts them into the hands of the troll witch and her daughter.
 The torches melt away in their hands and they, as well as the entire castle, are consumed in the fire.

-Once she and her husband escape from the witch, they take their children on the journey back home and live happily.
+Once the princess and her husband escape, they take their children on the journey back home and live happily.

 Translations

-The tale was translated into English by Jane Mulley as Prince Wolf, and published in the Journal of American Folk-Lore and as part of Fairy Tales From Afar; into German as Wolf Königssohn by Willibald Leo; and into Italian as Il Principe Lupo.
+The tale was translated into English by Jane Mulley as Prince Wolf, and published in the Journal of American Folk-Lore and as part of Fairy Tales From Afar; into German as Wolf Königssohn, and into Italian as Il Principe Lupo.